-At 31st March 2022 the Council had entered into 4 significant contracts for the acquisition, development and enhancement of assets which will continue in future years estimated to cost £11.261m.
-The significant commitments at 31st March 2021 were £14,569m.
-The significant commitments at 31st March 2022 are:
+At 31st March 2022 the council had entered into 3 significant contracts for the acquisition and enhancement of assets, these contracts are estimated to cost £22.7m.
+The significant commitments at 31st March 2021 were £3.1m.

+The significant commitments at 31st March 2022 were: